brain-fuel/home-dsa/01-list-set-map-yaml.md

 - `dsq` for searching YAML using SQL-like queries
 - `fzf` for finding files and things quickly

-If you're not ready for these, don’t worry. we'll get to them when you need them.
+If you're not ready for these, don't worry. we'll get to them when you need them.

 ---